canonical/certification-docs/Self-Test_Guide-16.04.rst

    segregated LAN.

    -  If possible, the test LAN's speed should match or exceed the network speed of the SUT.
-For instance, a SUT with 1Gbps onboard Ethernet should be connected to a LAN capable of at least 1Gbps and a system with 10Gbps Ethernet should be connected to a LAN capable of at least 10Gbps.
+For instance, a SUT with 1 Gbps onboard Ethernet should be connected to a LAN capable of at least 1 Gbps and a system with 10 Gbps Ethernet should be connected to a LAN capable of at least 10 Gbps.
 Connecting a SUT to a network with greater network speed is acceptable.

    -  If the primary test network cannot meet these requirements,